aws/amazon-ecs-agent/README.md

 ### Persistence

-When running the Amazon ECS Container Agent in production, its `datadir` should be persisted across restarts of the Docker container.
-This prevents that the same Amazon EC2 instance is registered multiple times at Amazon ECS with different Container Instance IDs.
-When the agent is started with an existing `datadir`, it will use the Container Instance ID (and other metadata) of the last run.
+When running the Amazon ECS Container Agent in production, its `datadir` should be persisted between runs of the Docker container.
+If this data is not persisted, the Amazon ECS Agent will register a new Container Instance ARN on each launch and will not be able to update the state of tasks it previously ran.

-To persist the `datadir`, checkpointing needs to be enabled and the `datadir` (if run in a Docker container) needs to be mapped to the host filesystem:

-`docker run --name ecs-agent -d -v /var/run/docker.sock:/var/run/docker.sock -v /var/log/ecs:/log -v /var/lib/ecs/data:/data -p 127.0.0.1:51678:51678 --env-file /etc/ecs/ecs.config -e ECS_LOGFILE=/log/ecs-agent.log -e ECS_DATADIR=/data/ amazon/amazon-ecs-agent`

 ### Flags